Eastern Orthodox worship: Paschal Cycle

 The commemorations on the Paschal Cycle (Moveable Cycle) depend upon the date of Pascha (Easter).
 The texts for this cycle are found in the Lenten Triodion, the Pentecostarion, the Octoechos and also, because the daily Epistle and Gospel readings are determined by this cycle, the Gospel Book and Apostle Book.
 The cycle of the Octoechos continues through the following Great Lent, so the variable parts of the lenten services are determined by both the preceding year's and the current year's dates of Easter.

 8 Week Cycle of the Octoechos

 The cycle of the eight Tones is found in the Octoechos and is dependent on the date of Easter and commences with the Sunday after (eighth day of) Easter, that week using the first tone, the next week using the second tone, and so, repeating through the week preceding the subsequent Palm Sunday.
+The tone of any Sunday and its following week can be calculated by dividing the number of Sundays after Pascha by 8.
+The remainder is the tone, and a remainder of 0 is Tone 8.

 11 Week Cycle of the Matins Gospels

 The portions of each of the Gospels from the narration of the Resurrection through the end are divided into eleven readings which are read on successive Sundays at matins; there are hymns sung at Matins that correspond with that day's Matins Gospel.
+This is known as the eothinon cycle.
+The eothinon also dictates the exapostalaria and doxasticon at lauds.
+The cycle begins on the first Sunday after Pentecost (All Saint's Sunday), and ends on the fifth sunday of Great Lent (Sunday of St. Mary of Egypt).
+The cycle only applies to Sundays; it is not referenced any other day.
+The ethoinon cycle is irregular between Pascha and Pentecost: none on Pascha itself; Thomas Sunday is 1; the Sunday of the Myrrh-bearers is 4; the Sunday of the Paralyzed Man is 5; the Sunday of the Samaritan Woman is 7; the Sunday of the Blind man is 10, the Sunday of the 1st ecumenical council is 10, and Pentecost is none.
+When a Great Feast of the Lord (class I) falls on a Sunday, the eothinon Gospel and hymns are not used.
+However, as with the tone cycle, the eothinon still advances, so the cycle is not broken.
+The eothinon of any Sunday can be calculated by dividing the number of Sundays after Pentecost by 11; the remainder is the eothinon.
+A remainder of 0 is Eothinon 11.